Case

 Case example 1

 Joanne is 52 and has multiple sclerosis.
 She lives in her own home with her 2 teenage children.
+Joanne’s disability impacts her arm, hand, and fine motor skills.

 Joanne has a goal to be more independent at home.
 She talks to her occupational therapist about low cost assistive technology that could potentially help her achieve this.
-After looking into some assistive technology options, Joanne’s occupational therapist does an assessment and determines simple home adaptions or low cost assistive technology won’t address her disability support needs.
+After looking into some assistive technology options, Joanne’s occupational therapist does an assessment.
+She determines simple home adaptions or low cost assistive technology won’t address her disability support needs.
+Joanne needs more specialised home automation supports in her home.

 Joanne gives her planner the assessment from her occupational therapist, which describes:

-• they relate to Joanne’s disability
+• it relates to Joanne’s disability

 Case example 2

 Erik is 53 and has motor neurone disease.
-He uses an attendant propelled power wheelchair to move around and uses assistive technology to help him communicate.
+He uses an attendant-propelled power wheelchair to move around and uses assistive technology to help him communicate.

-Erik lives by himself, and has NDIS funded support workers who help him with personal care and daily activities during the day and at night.
+Erik lives by himself and has NDIS-funded support workers who help him with personal care and daily activities during the day and at night.

 Because of the impact of his disability, Erik is unable to operate switches and remotes in his home.